jeremyButtler/bioTools/README.md

 # Updates:

+- 2025-04-28
+  - added gz file support to mapRead and removed the `-fq` option
+  - added `get_seqST` function to ../genBio/seqST.c for
+    reading in fastx and fastx.gz files
+  - removed global make files (not intended, but happened)
+- 2025-04-24
+  - changed ampDepth to print only hit genes in tables instead of first gene to last gene
+  - added revCmp
+  - added unGz
+  - added in better line break support (maybe)
+  - mkFileScripts are now sh complinent
 - 2025-04-01
   - fixed error were samEntry would remove some bases from the end of a sequence when resizing the buffer during